bictorv/tops20-chaos/README.md

 ## What does not work yet

-- Supdup NVTs (Network Virtual Terminals) don't work (but regular TELNET NVTs do work)
+- Supdup NVTs (Network Virtual Terminals) don't work (but regular TELNET NVTs do work, [see here](https://github.com/bictorv/chaosnet-bridge/blob/master/tools/telnet.py) for a Chaosnet TELNET client.).
 - DECnet is disabled for now, so that doesn't work.
-- SDDT isn't updated with new symbols.
+- SDDT isn't updated with new symbols (but otherwise works).

 ## What should be done later

 - SYSDPY should do things (show conns, windows, whatnot - like PEEK in ITS.)
+- Summarise what changes were done to the original.

 ### RESOLV

 RESOLV should (be able to) use separate DNS servers for IN and CH classes, since CH can often be served by DNS servers which don't provide IN to just anyone  (e.g. `DNS.Chaosnet.NET`), and IN servers in general have no clue about CH.

 The **workaround** is to set up your own caching server to handle both IN and CH ([see here](https://chaosnet.net/chaos-dns)).

+Another, perhaps more complex, workaround is to use nftables (or perhaps iptables) to reroute DNS queries from TOPS-20 to different DNS servers depending on the class (CH to `DNS.Chaosnet.NET`, IN to your standard server).

+To make this work the TOPS-20 resolver in `<CHAOS.CHIVES>` needed a patch to use new source ports for each request.
+It is also patched to not insist on authoritative answers.

 ## Limitations